szpajder/libacars/doc/PROG_GUIDE.md

 extracts aircraft positional data from DM48 Position Report messages (provided that the message is actually a CPDLC message of type DM48).

-A comprehensive introduction to the API generated by asn1c can be found in [asn1c documentation](https://github.com/vlm/asn1c/blob/master/doc/asn1c-usage.pdf).
+A comprehensive introduction to the API generated by asn1c compiler can be found in [asn1c documentation](https://github.com/vlm/asn1c/blob/master/doc/asn1c-usage.pdf).

 // vim: textwidth=80